 Photo by Larry Hamilton

-As an actor, recent roles include Perks in The Railway Children (Northern Stage), Maks in Ironbound (Shaker Bridge Theater), Feste in Twelfth Night (Two River Theater), Paul McCartney in Only Yesterday (NYT Critics’ Pick: 59e59 Theaters; Northern Stage), Carl Perkins in Million Dollar Quartet (Weston Playhouse), Eamon in Once (Northern Stage), Alan in One Man, Two Guvnors (Florida Studio Theatre), Percy in SeaWife (White Heron Theater; Naked Angels / South Street Seaport).
-Tommy has appeared in readings, workshops, concerts, and productions with numerous New York and regional companies, including WP Theater, Ensemble Studio Theater, Joe's Pub, New York Stage & Film, Playwright’s Realm, Musical Theater Factory, The Cape Cod Theater Project, The Cell, Ars Nova, The Flea, The Invisible Dog, and many others.
+As an actor, recent roles include Peel in The Minutes (Shaker Bridge), Perks in The Railway Children (Northern Stage), Maks in Ironbound (Shaker Bridge), Feste in Twelfth Night (Two River Theater), Paul McCartney in Only Yesterday (NYT Critics’ Pick: 59e59, Northern Stage), Carl Perkins in Million Dollar Quartet (Weston), Speedo in Veil’d (WP Theater); Alan in One Man, Two Guvnors (Florida Studio Theatre), Percy in SeaWife (White Heron; Naked Angels, South Street Seaport).
 Tommy has also been featured in several independent feature films and short student films.